-In fact, many commercial and laboratory developed MOFs cannot strictly meet these requirements, especially related to hydrothermal stability.
-Most of heat-transformation studies on MOFs are carried out focusing on the heat pumps, adsorption-driven chillers or water harvesting etc. [23, 28, 32], however, a little knowledge is available on the open SDSs for building humidity control or the introduction of MOF-based system concept [160].
-Chang et al. [78] investigated the potential of MIL-100 and MIL-101 for the energy-efficient dehumidification.
-Obviously, the used MOFs are promising desiccants, however, the study primarily focused on the properties of materials, rather than practical application.
-Lately, Henninger et al. [52] studied the MOF-coated heat exchanger at full scale considering pretreatment and coating processes.
-The coefficient of performance (COP) of the cooling system was estimated under different evaporator and heat rejection temperatures, and the results revealed a maximum COP up to 0.72 without heat recovery.
-As mentioned in the study [52], the preparation and coating processes are arduous for large-scale applications, and the recyclability of the system may need more field experiments.
-This work thus offers a benchmark for MOF-based open SDSs.
-Besides, Eddaoudi et al. [21, 42] prepared two novel desiccants with the most favorable isotherms, designed for autonomous humidity control (section 3.2.2) at room temperature.
-As a whole, the climate conditions, material properties and system requirements determine the design and assembly of an open SDS.
+In fact, many commercial and laboratory developed MOFs cannot strictly meet these 785 requirements, especially related to hydrothermal stability.
+Most of heat-transformation studies 786 on MOFs are carried out focusing on the heat pumps, adsorption-driven chillers or water 787 harvesting etc. [23, 28, 32], however, a little knowledge is available on the open SDSs for 788 building humidity control or the introduction of MOF-based system concept [160].
+Chang et 789 al. [78] investigated the potential of MIL-100 and MIL-101 for the energy-efficient 790 dehumidification.
+Obviously, the used MOFs are promising desiccants, however, the study 791 792 primarily focused on the properties of materials, rather than practical application.
+Lately, Henninger et al. [52] studied the MOF-coated heat exchanger at full scale considering 793 794 pretreatment and coating processes.
+The coefficient of performance (COP) of the cooling 795 system was estimated under different evaporator and heat rejection temperatures, and the results revealed a maximum COP up to 0.72 without heat recovery.
+As mentioned in the study 796 [52], the preparation and coating processes are arduous for large-scale applications, and the 797 recyclability of the system may need more field experiments.
+This work thus offers a 798 benchmark for MOF-based open SDSs.
+Besides, Eddaoudi et al. [21, 42] prepared two novel 799 desiccants with the most favorable isotherms, designed for autonomous humidity control 800 (section 3.2.2) at room temperature.
+As a whole, the climate conditions, material properties and 801 system requirements determine the design and assembly of an open SDS.
+802 of these groups remains a focal point of research.
+It is noted that significant research efforts 809 have been focused on the some common material properties such as water stability, water 810 uptake capacity and regeneration of MOFs.
+Some other factors such as processing techniques 811 (i.e. coating process) have been scarcely reported [52, 125, 161], which partly affect the size 812 and performance of SDSs along with initial investment.
+Thus, it is needed to conduct more 813 field measurements to assess all factors affecting MOF-based SDSs.
+In the following sections, 814 we propose the case of two MOF-based systems with potential of high energy saving for the 815 built environment control.
+Here, the promising candidate, MIL-100(Fe), has been applied to 816 817 the systems working in active or passive mode and detailed parameters have been documented in previous studies [72, 162].
+818

-5.3.
+804 5.3.
 Alternative applications